Jo Abbott: Biography

-He was a member of the Texas House of Representatives in 1870 and 1871.
-He was appointed a district judge in the Twenty-Eighth judicial district by Governor Oran M. Roberts.
+He was a member of the Texas House of Representatives from 1870 to 1873 He was appointed a district judge in the Twenty-eighth judicial district by Governor Oran M. Roberts.
 In 1880, he was elected for a full four-year term for that position.
 In 1886, he was elected as a Democrat to the United States House of Representatives, and served in that capacity through the end of Fifty-Fourth Congress in 1897.
 Upon leaving Congress, he resumed his legal career in Hillsboro, Texas, where he died on February 11, 1908.